DavidOB1/tiktok-meme-bot/README.md

 problem of uploading TikToks on PC, as you can use this to generate the videos and then upload them on a mobile device, allowing you to use a different audio.

 - The TikTok bot itself can be used to post other content aside from generate memes.
 All you need to do is give a different input to the upload_meme method, and different content can be uploaded.
-For instance, you could use a bot to generate Reddit videos, then pass in the directory of the Reddit videos to the upload_meme method to upload the videos automatically.
+For instance, you could use a bot to generate Reddit videos, then pass in the path of the Reddit videos to the upload_meme method to upload the videos automatically.